Unik FK

-Unik FK is a Swedish professional football club based in Uppsala.
+Unik FK is a Swedish football club based in Uppsala.
 The bandy club and the football club Unik are now legally separate, but allied and share logo, colours, history and fan base.

 Background

 Uppsala-Näs Idrottsklubb was founded at Södergård on a summer day in 1947 and served the area just south of Uppsala town.
 These days the catchment has moved a bit and is now within the city limits, the club being based at Valsätra IP and serves the Gottsunda, Valsätra and the Norby areas.
 The club is now known in its abbreviated form as Unik, with football section as Unik Fotbollklubb and the bandy section as Unik BK.
 Unik FK run men's senior and junior teams and is supported by a thriving youth section including a football school for 6–7 year old.

 Since their foundation Unik FK has participated mainly in the middle and lower divisions of the Swedish football league system.
 The first team currently plays in Division 4 Uppland in the sixth tier of the Swedish football pyramid.
 They play their home matches at the Valsätra IP in Uppsala.

 Unik FK are affiliated to Upplands Fotbollförbund.